Azure/aad-pod-identity/README.md

-kubectl delete azureidentity $IDENTITY_NAME kubectl delete azureidentitybinding $IDENTITY_NAME-binding az role assignment delete --id $IDENTITY_ASSIGNMENT_ID az identity delete --resource-group $RESOURCE_GROUP --name $IDENTITY_NAME
+kubectl delete azureidentity $IDENTITY_NAME kubectl delete azureidentitybinding $IDENTITY_NAME-binding az role assignment delete --id $IDENTITY_ASSIGNMENT_ID az identity delete -g $RESOURCE_GROUP -n $IDENTITY_NAME
 ```

 ## Uninstall Notes

-The NMI pods modify the nodes' [iptables] to intercept calls to Azure Instance Metadata endpoint.
+The NMI pods modify the nodes' [iptables] to intercept calls to IMDS endpoint within a node.
 This allows NMI to insert identities assigned to a pod before executing the request on behalf of the caller.

 These iptables entries will be cleaned up when the pod-identity pods are uninstalled.
 However, if the pods are terminated for unexpected reasons, the iptables entries can be removed with these commands on the node: